influxdata/google-deployment-manager-influxdb-enterprise/licenses/README.md

 # How to handle licenses

 GCP Marketplace requires every revision of a Marketplace listing to provide up-to-date information on licensing.
-The GCP Marketplace OSS checklist form is [here](https://docs.google.com/spreadsheets/d/1qkpFjAYfqadg7IVmJGEpzEPxyhjE6L8Xi5epE98OCw0/edit#gid=0).
+The GCP Marketplace OSS checklist form is [here](https://docs.google.com/spreadsheets/d/1qkpFjAYfqadg7IVmJGEpzEPxyhjE6L8Xi5epE98OCw0/edit#gid=0) (this is an authenticated link).

 ## Lists of licenses and dependency licenses